pjaos/dmm_hylec_ms8236/README.md

 # HYLEC MS8236 Data Logging Tool
-This project provides a command line tool to record and polt data from the HYLEC MS8236 Digital MultiMeter.
+This project provides a command line tool to record and plot data from the HYLEC MS8236 Digital MultiMeter.
 The tool is written in python.

 # Installation